-2.3.9 Connections to London and other regional Cities, especially Derby and Leicester, are much improved, with rail line speed and capacity improvements, and the completion of major highway schemes.
+- 2.3.9 Connections to London and other regional Cities, especially Derby and Leicester, are much improved, with rail line speed and capacity improvements, and the completion of major highway schemes.
+A HS2 hub station to serve the East Midlands is nearing completion at Toton in Broxtowe.
+Associated infrastructure including convenient sustainable public transport access to link the station to the rest of Greater Nottingham is complete or planned.
+Development in the vicinity of the proposed HS2 station at Toton has maximised opportunities for the local community and the regional and national economy.
 The public transport network continues to be world class, and includes new NET routes.
 Major improvements to the quality of the bus network, especially in the City Centre, and to other parts of the area, the rest of the County, and beyond have been made.
 Public transport patronage continues to grow, in part due to targeted and successful behavioural change measures.
-New cycling and walking links mean that neighbourhoods have much better sustainable networks, which link through to major employment areas and the city and town centres.

-2.3.10 The area's unique built and natural environment has been improved through the sensitive and high quality design of new development, whilst the historic environment, both urban and rural is valued and protected.
+New cycling and walking links mean that neighbourhoods have much better sustainable networks, which link through to major employment areas and the city and town centres. - 2.3.10 The area's unique built and natural environment has been improved through the sensitive and high quality design of new development, whilst the historic environment, both urban and rural is valued and protected.
 The principle of the Green Belt remains and it continues to shape new development, especially with regard to its key purpose of preventing coalescence of Nottingham and Derby and their associated towns.
 Major new Green Infrastructure has enhanced the multifunctional open space provision and network of green corridors linking the built up areas to open countryside and has helped to address the impacts of that growth whilst also providing opportunities for healthy lifestyles.
 It has also contributed to a step change increase in the region's biodiversity whilst allowing it to cope with climate change.
-Landscape character is now a key influence on new development.

-2.3.11 The area supports young people through education and training, with completed improvements to schools and academies now giving them a better start in life, and the ability to access education, training and high quality jobs.
+Landscape character is now a key influence on new development. - 2.3.11 The area supports young people through education and training, with completed improvements to schools and academies now giving them a better start in life, and the ability to access education, training and high quality jobs.